emhuskic/flwrspot/README.md

 `jpa` in `knowledge-base` parent package - JpaKnowledgeBaseTest <br/>
 `api` in `ws` parent package - AuthServiceTest <br/>
 `ws-spring-mvc` in `ws` parent package - Controllers tests <br/>

+### TO-DO LIST
+What is not implemented, but would be in the future: <br/>

+- Add refresh token functionality
+- Add logout functionality
+- Add flower POST api with image upload functionality